 Align future transit decisions with development patterns while maintaining existing service to senior populations.
 A recurring theme throughout the public engagement process when discussing transit included much praise for the existing Leavenworth County Council on Aging service.
-This service provides transportation to those ages 50 and above and people of any age with a disability.
-In addition to providing service throughout the County, this fleet also supports meal delivery, and a host of other personal services to ensure seniors receive the care and transportation they need and want.
+This service provides transportation to those ages 60 and above, meal delivery, and a host of other personal services to ensure seniors receive the care and transportation they need and want.
 The public indicated that additional transit services are not needed or desired at this time as the Leavenworth County Council on Aging is meeting current demand for transit.
 However, as Figure 4.1 is realized, there may be a need for enhanced offerings to ensure there are multiple options to reach destinations.